Multiple Myeloma - Triggers, Symptoms & Treatments | SingHealth

 Multiple Myeloma - What it is

-Multiple Myeloma is a type of blood cancer affecting the bone marrow predominantly and is characterised by excessive multiplication of a type of white blood cells called plasma cells.
+Multiple myeloma is a type of blood cancer affecting the bone marrow predominantly and is characterised by excessive multiplication of a type of white blood cells called plasma cells.

 The consequence of unrestrained multiplication of plasma cells is two-fold.
 The cancer cells may overwhelm the normal bone marrow functions and prevent it from making enough healthy blood cells.
 As the number of myeloma cells increases, fewer red blood cells, white blood cells, and platelets are made.

-Secondly, the myeloma cells may also damage and weaken the bone, make it friable such that it may fracture with even trivial injury or release calcium from the bones into the blood causing dangerously high blood levels of this element.
+Secondly, the myeloma cells may also damage and weaken the bone, making it friable such that it may fracture with even trivial injury or release calcium from the bones into the blood causing dangerously high blood levels of this element.
 This can cause excessive thirst, constipation, confusion or even loss of consciousness.

 Multiple Myeloma - Symptoms